The Vocation Approach

 To share knowledge that people can use to maintain their wellbeing … To help people to become the architects of their lives … To design sustainable systems that deliver ongoing success.

 Imagine that you have begun to clarify your vocation.
-It is time to move on to the next stage.
+It can then be time to move on to the next stage.

-Different people will express their vocation in different ways.
+Different people express their vocation through different vehicles on the way to doing valuable work.
+Let’s look at one example.
 Imagine that your vocation may be:

 To create enriching environments in which people grow.